Skip to the main content

 • Consult with clients or advertising staff and study assignments to determine locations and type of equipment needed

-• Select appropriate equipment (such as lenses, electronic flashes, floodlights, reflectors) and props
+• Select appropriate equipment such as lenses, electronic flashes, floodlights, reflectors, and and props

 • Test and maintain all equipment

-• Set up both in-frame props and out-of-frame lighting, filters, fans, etc. to create the desired result
+• Set up both in-frame props and out-of-frame equipment such as lighting, filters, and fans to create the desired result

 • Hold photography sessions with individuals or groups in studios or on location